straightvisions/plugin_sv_forms/readme.txt

 * Fixed that the Form ID in the Forms Block wouldn't update
 * Fixed that the get_admin_mails & get_user_mails function can return NULL
+* Fixed that the copy to clippboard feature will break the block

 = 1.4.14 =